subugoe/operandi/README.md

 Submitting files is commented out!
 ```

-Currently, the submission of files to the HPC environemnt is deactivated.
+Currently, the submission of files to the HPC environment is deactivated.
 The line that does that is commented out.
 If you still want to test that have a look inside the `service_broker.py`.

-## 5. Solutions to commonly occuring problems
+## 5. Solutions to commonly occurring problems

 This section provides solutions for potential problems that may arise.

 TODO: To be extended as errors occur